Simplifying travel post-merger for education provider

 Michael Strange, Global Corporate Travel and Risk Manager, joined in January 2021.
 The education provider had just merged with another, and naturally that meant the merger of culture and processes, including the travel programme.

 #1 goal?
 Capturing data

-Staff essentially doubled in the merger, with different travel programs.
-As staff in countries such as India, Philippines, Spain, France, and South Africa saw teams join each other in the same building, it meant travelers could be sat side by side, but were booking with different TMCs.
+Staff essentially doubled in the merger, with different travel programmes.
+As staff in countries such as India, Philippines, Spain, France and South Africa saw teams join each other in the same building, it meant travellers could be sat side by side, but were booking with different TMCs.
 Some were even booking with our sister brand Corporate Traveller.
-Michael estimates that there are more than 300 different ways to book travel within the organization, considering all the online and offline options.
+Michael estimates that there are more than 300 different ways to book travel within the organisation, considering all the online and offline options.

-And with all those options, come data challenges.
-“It’s hard to actively track who has or hasn’t traveled because the history of our travel program has been a little bit convoluted.
-Some countries may be working with a high street shop or a little back street travel organizer, so it hasn’t always been possible to get travel data.
-Trying to capture that data historically has been my number one goal when coming into this program,” said Michael.
+And with all those options, comes data challenges.
+“It’s hard to actively track who has or hasn’t travelled because the history of our travel programme has been a little bit convoluted.
+Some countries may be working with a high street shop or a little back street travel organiser, so it hasn’t always been possible to get travel data.
+Trying to capture that data historically has been my number one goal when coming into this programme,” said Michael.

 With some countries booking through a sister brand to FCM, Account Manager Laura Saville keeps it in the family by working closely with her counterpart at Corporate Traveller to present the big picture.

 Another priority was the travel policy; Michael “pretty much erased the policy and started again”.

 There weren’t just different booking channels, but different policies too.
 Company variations.
 Regional variations.
 Even department variations.
 Michael took the reins; asking regional directors and global stakeholders what worked, what didn’t and what needed to change.

 Then with a blank piece of paper, he rewrote an overarching policy asking travellers to adhere to: